-If you plan to travel outside the United States, call Member Services for information about your Blue Cross Blue Shield Global Core benefits.
+If you plan to travel outside the United States, call Member Services for information about your BlueCross Blue Shield Global Core benefits.
 Benefits for services received outside of the United States may be different from services received in the United States.
+The Plan only covers emergency, including ambulance, and urgent care outside of the United States.
+Remember to take an up to date health ID card with you.